-• 25 Feb , 2022
+- 25 Feb , 2022

-• Blog
+- Blog

 All You Need To Know About TAXES ON GOLD

-Nowadays, one can choose from different options to suit their risk appetite; for example, digital gold is a form of investment that enables an investor to buy and sell contracts without having to hold or store any actual physical bars, then there's gold bonds for extremely long term investors, Gold ETFs which are managed by mutual fund managers &, etc.
+Nowadays, one can choose from different options to suit their risk appetite; for example, digital gold is a form of investment that enables an investor to buy and sell contracts without having to hold or store any actual physical bars, then there are gold bonds for extremely long term investors, Gold ETFs which are managed by mutual fund managers &, etc.

-So here we have summarized gold taxation on all different ways to invest in gold that you can save in, depending on your desired outcome and how much risk you’re willing to take.
+So here we have summarized gold taxation on all the different ways to invest in gold that you can save in, depending on your desired outcome and how much risk you’re willing to take.

 1. Physical Gold Taxation